 +1 646-820-9068

-Image: Sharon Butler, Blue Boxes (March 20, 2018), detail, 2024, oil on canvas, 80 x 24 inches, 5 canvases.
+Image: Sharon Butler, Then Look Up (March 20, 2018), detail, 2024, oil on canvas, 80 x 24 inches, 5 canvases.
 Available on Artsy.

 Sharon Butler: Buildingdrawing